 You set yourself up for a diversified income by putting your content as many places as possible, and repurposing content into something that can go across every platform.

 Create Your Dream Blog

-If you are looking to build your income, I created a course where I walk you through absolutely everything I have learned over the past three years to get to this point with my blog and online audience, and it is called Create Your Blog Dream.
+If you are looking to build your income, I created a course where I walk you through absolutely everything I have learned over the past four and a half years to get to this point with my blog and online audience, and it is called Create Your Blog Dream.

 In my blogging course I have 60+ video tutorials that walk you through everything from choosing brand colors, a name and a niche to tech tutorials, like getting a domain name, setting up hosting and installing WordPress.